thomhines/interactive-media-i/Day 04.md

 - How do we add CSS to our HTML?
 - How would we change our paragraphs to helvetica?
+	- How would we give them more leading?
+	- How could we add more space between them?
+- What if we only wanted to style the first paragraph?
 	- How would we make it green?
 	- How would we give it a border on top?
-- What if we only wanted to style the first paragraph?
 - How can we make the first H1 tag blue? (by adding a class OR styling `header h1`)

-### Let Alex explain how to use selectors with class names better

 ### Discuss HW